brianthomas/npd-req-analysis/README.md

-# NASA NPD Requirements Analysis Db
+# NASA NPD Requirements Analysis Project

 ## About

-This project is for developing a database to allow us to calculate the Levenshtein distance metric between various NPD/NPR requirements so we may use a quantitative means to determine which of these stated requirements are similar to other requirements in the same and other NPD/NPRs.
+This project is for developing code to allow us to calculate a variety of metrics between various NPD/NPR requirements so we may use a quantitative means to determine which of these stated requirements are similar to other requirements in the same and other NPD/NPRs.

+Currently only Damerau-Levenshtein (DL) and normalized DL is implemented.

 Contact: brian.a.thomas@nasa.gov